jingwen-z/jingwen-z.github.io/_posts/2021-07-01-pfizer-biontech-covid-19-vaccine-reactions-en.md

 Here, "Mild" means not affecting daily activities, "Moderate" means beginning to affect daily activities, "Severe" means hindering daily activities, and "Grade 4" means going to the emergency room or hospitalized due to severe pain at the injection site.

 The response of different age groups to different degrees of muscle pain is similar.
 About 5%-10% of people feel mild or moderate pain after the first injection.
-This proportion rises to after the second injection.
-15%-20%.
-People over the age of 18 who received the second shot of the vaccine are more sensitive to arthralgia than those aged 12-15, and the probability of occurrence is doubled after the first shot.
+This proportion rises to 15%-20% after the second injection.
+People over the age of 18 who received the second shot of the vaccine are more sensitive to joint pain than those aged 12-15, and the probability of occurrence is doubled after the first shot.

 Compared with muscle pain and joint pain, people aged 12-15 are more likely to feel chills.
-About 30% of them feel mild or moderate chills after the first injection.
-This is after the second injection.
-The proportion increased to 40%.
+About 30% of them feel mild or moderate chills after the first injection, this proportion increased to 40% after the second injection.
 The same reaction is 14% and 33% for people aged 18-55, and it is even lower for people over 55: 6% and 22%.

 ## What should I pay attention to after vaccination?
 Being vaccinated does not mean that everything will be well and that the virus will not invade.
 After observing, we still need to pay attention to some things: